cKohl10/GenTact_merge_update/blender_scripts/sensor_bay_addon/README.md

 # Blender Tactile Sensor Bay Add-on
 The blender tactile sensor bay addon is a tool made for procedurally generating variable density 3D printed tactile skins.
 This tool was designed to streamline the process of making large-scale coverage tactile sensor arrays.

+# Installation
+This addon was tested on Blender 4.1.1.
+Note, the way that geometry nodes are handled after Blender 4.1.1 has changed, restricting the skin from being imported to Isaac sim or saved as a csv file.

 # Importing the Add-on:
 ![Alt Text](demos/install_addon.gif)
 1) Either clone this repo or download **sensor_bay_addon.zip** under the *blender_scripts* folder.